-Within the CAPE-OPEN 2019 Annual Meeting, Ralf NOTZ will present a communication with his co-authors Jens SCHWÄRZLI, Torsten KATZ and Agnes DITTEL.
+Within the CAPE-OPEN 2019 Annual Meeting, Ralf NOTZ presented a communication with his co-authors Jens SCHWÄRZLI, Torsten KATZ and Agnes DITTEL.
 It reflects BASF experiences with developing a CAPE-OPEN Unit Operation and putting it to use.

 The engineering workflow for designing a production plant requires several steps.
 First, the plant configuration is set up in a process simulation environment (PME), wherein numerous unit operations are connected by material streams and/or energy streams.
 The result of the process simulation is the heat and material balance for all material and energy streams.
 In a subsequent step, technical data sheets for equipment design will be prepared based on the generated heat and material balance.
 If both steps are carried out within one PME, the generation of technical datasheets may be partly or fully automatized.
 However, when simulation models of special unit operations are only available in inhouse or in proprietary simulation tools, the workflow requires manual transfer of data between these tools and the PME.
 This procedure is prone to errors and inconsistencies in the heat and material balance.
 Furthermore, additional time and resources are required to manually transfer the required data.